bluesky/bluesky/doc/source/callbacks.rst

 be set in a startup file.
 Err on the side of displaying more information than you need to see, and you will rarely need to adjust them.

-Plans may also hint whether their data is sampled on a regularly spaced grid via the hint ``{'gridded': <boolean>}``.
+Plans may also hint that their data is sampled on a regular rectangular grid via the hint ``{'gridding': 'rectilinear'}``.
 This is useful, for example, for decided whether to visualize 2D data with LiveGrid or with LiveScatter.

 Callback for Export